Stranding $\mathfrak{sl}_n$ webs: Relation arguments

 \begin{proof} For the graphs in the first row, we can see from the identities in the third column that strandings of $G_-$ and $G_+$ exist if and only if $\vec{b}_4=\vec{b}_1+\vec{b}_2+\vec{b}_3$, and in this case, the strandings compatible with these vectors are uniquely determined.
 Similarly for the second row, the identities in the third column imply that a stranding exists for $G_-$ if and only if one exists for $G_+$, and in this case, the strandings are uniquely determined.
 In particular, $\vec{y}_1=\vec{x}_2$, and $\vec{y}_2=\vec{x}_1$.

 Now, assume a stranding compatible with the choice of boundary labels exists, and let $1\leq i<j\leq n$.
-Observe the graph fragments in the first row cannot have closed $(i,j)$ flow since they have no closed faces.
-Any closed flow in the graph fragments on the second row of Figure~\ref{figure: equivalent stranding sets -- no interior faces} must pass over both horizontal edges.
+Observe the graph fragments in the first row cannot have closed $(i,j)$ strands since they have no closed faces.
+Any closed strand in the graph fragments on the second row of Figure~\ref{figure: equivalent stranding sets -- no interior faces} must pass over both horizontal edges.
 This implies $\vec{y}_1 + \vec{y}_2 = \vec{x}_1 + \vec{x}_2$ is nonzero precisely in entries $i$ and $j$.
-In this case, however, the $(i,j)$ flow along these two edges must point in the same direction (against one edge and with the other).
-This means the $(i,j)$ flow across these edges does not form a closed component.
+In this case, however, the $(i,j)$ strands along these two edges must point in the same direction (against one edge and with the other).
+This means the $(i,j)$ strands across these edges do not form a closed component.

-For each pair of graphs $G_-$ and $G_+$, the $(i,j)$ flow along the boundary edges is identical, and there can be no flow confined to the interior of the graph.
-In particular, if at most two edges of $G_-$ and $G_+$ admit $(i,j)$ flow then regardless of its path through each web graph fragment, the flow's orientation is the same in both graphs overall.
-This case includes all $(i,j)$ flows in the graphs on the top row.
-The web graph fragments in the second row could support two $(i,j)$ flows.
-In this case, since $\vec{y}_1 = \vec{x}_2$ and $\vec{y}_2 = \vec{x}_1$ either both or neither of $G_-$ and $G_+$ admit an $(i,j)$ flow over the horizontal edges, respectively vertical.
-Thus $G_-$ and $G_+$ always have the same number and direction of $(i,j)$ flows for each pair $(i,j)$. \end{proof}
+For each pair of graphs $G_-$ and $G_+$, the $(i,j)$ strands along the boundary edges are identical, and there can be no strands confined to the interior of the graph.
+In particular, if at most two edges of $G_-$ and $G_+$ carry $(i,j)$ strands then regardless of their path through each web graph fragment, the strands' orientation is the same in both graphs overall.
+This case includes all $(i,j)$ strands in the graphs on the top row.
+The web graph fragments in the second row could support two $(i,j)$ strand components.
+In this case, since $\vec{y}_1 = \vec{x}_2$ and $\vec{y}_2 = \vec{x}_1$ either both or neither of $G_-$ and $G_+$ admit $(i,j)$ strands over the horizontal edges, respectively vertical.
+Thus $G_-$ and $G_+$ always have the same number and direction of $(i,j)$ strands for each pair $(i,j)$. \end{proof}

-The next examples are similar but include graphs with interior closed flows.
-We treat the weight $l$ loop in the web graph fragments $G_+$ shown in Figure~\ref{figure: flow-preserving bijection with loops} as $\mathfrak{sl}_{k+l}$ web graphs.
+The next examples are similar but include graphs with interior closed strands.
+We treat the weight $l$ loop in the web graph fragments $G_+$ shown in Figure~\ref{figure: strand-preserving bijection with loops} as $\mathfrak{sl}_{k+l}$ web graphs.
 We define a map from valid strandings of this loop to the set of binary vectors of length $n$ that satisfy all constraints on $\vec{y}_1$ in $G_-$.
-We will show that this map induces a bijection between the valid strandings of $G_-$ and $G_+$ that are consistent with the fixed choice of boundary vectors and moreover that this bijection preserves oriented closed flow.
+We will show this map induces a bijection between the valid strandings of $G_-$ and $G_+$ that are consistent with the fixed choice of boundary vectors and moreover that this bijection preserves oriented closed strands.